 We thank the SMU Pride Committee for recommending this year's selections.

 About SMU Community Reads

-Community Reads is a two year community-wide initiative centered on shared reading of literature & deep dialogue related to critical issues in healthcare.
-Throughout the year we will engage as a community of scholars & a community of shared conscience as we read & explore issues related to health disparities and the changes we want to see.
+Community Reads is an annual community-wide initiative centered on shared reading of literature & deep dialogue related to critical issues in healthcare.
+Throughout the year we will engage as a community of scholars & a community of shared conscience as we read & explore issues related to the social determinants of health and the changes we want to see.

 Criteria for Annual Book Selection

 - Compelling and interesting